Is granite safe to use in a kitchen?

 Can my granite top be damaged?

 Like any solid surface, high impact blows can harm granite.
 Because of its crystalline structure, it can chip if subjected to sharp hard objects.
 Unsealed, granite can absorb stains such as oil, which can ultimately cause dark spots or discoloration.
-Heat from pots and pans or burning liquids will not affect granite under normal circumstances.
+Heat from pots and pans or burning liquids will not affect granite under normal circumstances; however, we recommend the use of trivets and hot pads.

 For more information on the use, care and maintenance of your stone products visit www.stonecare.com